Ask An Archivist

 Retain all records that may be used in pending or current litigation until its settlement.
 Policies and procedures should be put in place to prevent the destruction of records that would be used in litigation.

-Click on the orange icon below to see a Master list of all the records retention schedules available for any local government agency to use:
+Click on the link below to see a Master list of all the records retention schedules available for any local government agency to use: